CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: The Method

-{\bf Jointly fine-tuning models $\mathbf{\text{LLM}_{f}}$ and $\mathbf{\text{LLM}_{b}}$ by back-to-back (b2b) translation.} Next, we further fine-tune $\text{LLM}_{f}$ and $\text{LLM}_{b}$, but this time together through b2b translation in order to incorporate CF and SF during training.
+{\bf Jointly fine-tuning $\mathbf{\text{LLM}_{f}}$ and $\mathbf{\text{LLM}_{b}}$ using interleaved RL+SFT:} Next, we further fine-tune $\text{LLM}_{f}$ and $\text{LLM}_{b}$, but this time together through back-to-back (b2b) translation in order to incorporate CF and SF.
 Given a source-language code, a successful code translation calls for generating a target-language code that \textit{compiles} and is \textit{functionally equivalent} to the input code.
 Here, optimizing LLMs with CE is not sufficient.
-So, we define feedback (CF and SF) to let an LLM-in-training know how close it is to a perfect translation.
+So, we defined feedback mechanisms (CF and SF) to inform an LLM during fine-tuning about its proximity to achieving a perfect translation.
 However as CF and SF are non-differentiable functions, they cannot be directly used as loss functions to fine-tune an LLM.
 So, it is essential to construct an RL setting.

-\SetInd{0.26em}{0.5em} \SetAlFnt{ } \SetKwRepeat{Do}{do}{while} Further, as jointly fine-tuning both LLMs is resource-intensive we follow a parameter-efficient approach.
-For every linear layer of these LLMs that is either query or value, we create Low-Rank Adaptation~\cite{hu2021lora} layers viz. a projection-up matrix $A$ and projection-down matrix $B$, whose matrix-multiplication is initially zero.
-Except those in $A$ and $B$, all the original parameters of $\text{LLM}_{f}$ and $\text{LLM}_{b}$ are frozen -- making the training process space-time efficient.